CoCa: Contrastive Captioners are Image-Text Foundation Models: Approach

 \textbf{Attentional Poolers.} It is noteworthy that the contrastive loss uses a single embedding for each image while the decoder usually attends to a sequence of image output tokens in an encoder-decoder captioner \cite{wang2021simvlm}.
 Our preliminary experiments show that a single pooled image embedding helps visual recognition tasks as a global representation, while more visual tokens (thus more fine-grained) are beneficial for multimodal understanding tasks which require region-level features.
 Hence, CoCa adopts task-specific attentional pooling~\cite{lee2019set} to customize visual representations to be used for different types of training objectives and downstream tasks.
 Here, a \textit{pooler} is a single multi-head attention layer with $n_{\text{query}}$ learnable queries, with the encoder output as both keys and values.
 Through this, the model can learn to pool embeddings with different lengths for the two training objectives, as shown in Figure \ref{figs:coca_details}.
 The use of task-specific pooling not only addresses different needs for different tasks but also introduces the pooler as a natural task adapter.
 We use attentional poolers in pretraining for generative loss \(n_{\text{query}}=256\) and contrastive loss \(n_{\text{query}}=1\).

-\textbf{Pretraining Efficiency.} A key benefit of the decoupled decoder design is that it has negligible loss-specific parameters for the two training losses considered.
-Since autoregressive language models are trained with causal masking on complete sentences, the decoder can efficiently generate outputs for both contrastive and generative losses with a single forward propagation.
+\textbf{Pretraining Efficiency.} A key benefit of the decoupled autoregressive decoder design is that it can compute two training losses considered efficiently.
+Since unidirectional language models are trained with causal masking on complete sentences, the decoder can efficiently generate outputs for both contrastive and generative losses with a single forward propagation (compared to two passes for a bidirectional approach \cite{li2021align}).
 Therefore, the majority of the compute is shared between the two losses and CoCa only induces minimal overhead compared to standard encoder-decoder models.
-On the other hand, while many existing methods \cite{zhai2021lit,pham2021combined,singh2021flava,wang2021vlmo,li2022blip} train model components with multiple stages on various data sources and/or modalities, CoCa is pretrained end-to-end from scratch directly with various data sources (\ie, annotated images and noisy alt-text images) by treating all labels as texts for both contrastive and generative objectives.
+On the other hand, while many existing methods \cite{zhai2021lit,pham2021combined,singh2021flava,wang2021vlmo,li2021align,li2022blip} train model components with multiple stages on various data sources and/or modalities, CoCa is pretrained end-to-end from scratch directly with various data sources (\ie, annotated images and noisy alt-text images) by treating all labels as texts for both contrastive and generative objectives.